 The U.S. Centers for Disease Control and Prevention says that approximately 20,000 women get ovarian cancer each year in the U.S. Among U.S. women it is the eighth most common cancer and fifth leading cause of cancer death.
 Fallopian tube cancer is very rare, but still potentially devastating.

 If you or someone you know has been diagnosed with primary ovarian or fallopian tube cancer after regularly using talcum powder products for at least four years, it is important to understand your legal options.
-The knowledgeable and experienced medical attorneys at Slack & Davis, LLP, are here to help you.
+The knowledgeable and experienced medical attorneys at Slack Davis Sanger, LLP, are here to help you.
 Contact us today to schedule a confidential and free consultation.
 Our attorneys will work with you in a sensitive and caring way to get you the compensation that you deserve.